Agua Fria Union High School District

 The Agua Fria Union High School District (AFUHSD) is a high school district serving Goodyear, Buckeye, Avondale, Waddell and Litchfield Park, Arizona.
 It was founded in 1955.
+Avondale Elementary School District and Litchfield Elementary School District feed into the district.

 The district has six high schools and operates a non-traditional program to allow students to recover lost credits.

 History

 The city of Avondale lacked a school district; as such, the city spent $77,743 to Tolleson Union High School, Litchfield Park High School, and Phoenix Technical School to provide education to its high school students.
 The Avondale Elementary School District, Litchfield Park High School District, and the Tolleson Union High School District met to address the issue in 1952, with the Avondale and Litchfield Park districts agreeing to establish a union school district.
 Agua Fria Union High School District No. 216 was formed in 1955.
 A year later, the district's first high school, Agua Fria High School, opened in Avondale, dividing the population of Litchfield High School.

 Doug Wilson served as superintendent from 1999 until 2006; he took a position at Marana Unified School District in 2008.
 Dudley Butts became superintendent until his resignation in 2009, when Millennium High School principal Dennis Runyan became interim superintendent.
 Runyan served as superintendent until 2020, when he was replaced by Mark Yslas.

 During the COVID-19 pandemic, the AFUHSD implemented distance learning, affecting high school traditions.